July 30

 Besides his courageous defense of the Catholic faith and its doctrines, Peter also made improvements to the city’s cathedral.
 He also built several new churches.
 He addressed a significant letter to Eutyches, emphasizing the authority of the Pope in the monophysite controversy.

 In anticipation of his death, Peter returned to Imola.
 In the year 450, one year before the Church’s official condemnation of the heresy of monophysitism, Peter Chrysologus died.
-He is credited as the author of around 176 surviving homilies, which gave contribution to his later proclamation as a Doctor of the Church.
+He is credited as the author of around 176 surviving homilies, which contributed to his later proclamation as a Doctor of the Church.
 His feast day is July 30.

 Five Interesting Facts About St. Peter Chrysologus

-1. St. Peter was given the title “Chrysologus” which means “golden speech” or “golden-worded” in Greek.
+1. St. Peter was given the title Chrysologus,” which means “golden speech” or “golden-worded” in Greek.

 2. In 1729, because of his very short but theologically rich homilies, St. Peter Chrysologus was distinguished as the “Doctor of Homilies”.